-Magnesium and Testosterone: More Free-T with Mg Supplementation?
+Magnesium and Testosterone: Less SHBG and More Free-Testosterone with Mg Supplements?

 Magnesium is the 11th most-abundant mineral in the human body, and it controls more than 300 bodily functions, along with hundreds of enzyme functions.
 Most people associate the mineral only with bone and heart health, but it’s so much more than just for the heart and bones…

 …You see magnesium is also the primary electrolyte used by virtually all of the bodily enzymes.
 It maintains fluid balance, gives energy to the cells (ATP), activates creatine, improves sleep quality, and increases the amount of bio-active (free) testosterone.

 All that’s great, but the thing that I’m most interested is the last one.
 Magnesium increasing free testosterone levels:

 Magnesium is very similar to zinc when it comes to increasing testosterone levels…

 …Defiency in both will seriously lower testosterone levels, but if you’re already having adequate amounts of the minerals in your system, then megadosing with them will not do much for your hormones.

 And this is where it all boils down.
 Do you actually need more magnesium?